DIY APPLE CIDER BAR + HOMEMADE APPLE FRITTERS

-How do you create your own DIY Apple Cider Bar?
+How to create your own DIY Apple Cider Bar:

-Once you have your apple cider, it is fun to add some spices to it.
+Once you make or purchase some apple cider, it is fun to add some spices to it.
 Freshly cut orange slices and cinnamon sticks make such a festive cider.
 Heat it in a large pot until nice and warm.
 Just before ready to serve, add it to a large pitcher or canister.
-You can place some toppings out for the hot apple cider — cinnamon sticks, orange slices, caramel candies, marshmallows, and even whipped cream.

 We love to serve it with homemade apple fritters and doughnuts of all kinds.
 Handcrafted doughnuts and spiced apple cider are the epitome of Fall.
 I love to place different types of apples all around the table.
 It is an inexpensive and colorful display.